Stock events for InterDigital, Inc. (IDCC)

 Ownership

-InterDigital's ownership is largely dominated by institutional investors, holding nearly 100% of the company's shares.
-Major institutional owners include BlackRock, Inc., Vanguard Group Inc., and T. Rowe Price Group, Inc. Harry G. Campagna was the largest individual shareholder as of October 23, 2025, and CEO Liren Chen holds 0.7% of the company's shares.
+InterDigital's ownership structure is heavily dominated by institutional investors, who collectively hold nearly all of the company's shares.
+Major institutional owners include BlackRock, Inc., Vanguard Group Inc., and Price T Rowe Associates Inc /md/.
+Insider ownership is reported at 6.44%, with CEO Liren Chen holding 0.7% of the company's shares.

 Ask Our Expert AI Analyst